We also offer wedding beauty services in Whistler, BC. Find out more at Whistler Wedding Make-up

 How does payment work?

-We ask for a $100 deposit to secure your place in our flower presses.
-Final payment is then required prior to delivery or collection of your finished frame.
-GST and shipping, where applicable, will be added to your final invoice.
+We ask for a $100 deposit to reserve your place in our flower presses.
+Final payment is then required prior to shipping or collection of your finished frame.
+GST and shipping costs, where applicable, will be added to your final invoice.